Gallbladder cancer: Prognosis

-The prognosis still remains poor.
+The prognosis for gallbladder cancer is poor.
 The cancer commonly spreads to the liver, bile duct, stomach, and duodenum.

 Research

 A better understanding of the biology of biliary tract cancers, including gallbladder cancer, is being achieved by advances in genomic profiling.
-This research is providing insight into deficiencies in the tumor cell’s ability to accurately repair damages in their own DNA.
+This research is providing insight into deficiencies in the tumor cell's ability to accurately repair damages in their own DNA.
 The tumors in about 25% of patients with biliary tract cancer have some form of DNA damage repair deficiency.
-Knowledge of such deficiencies can be exploited to potentially increase response to treatment strategies that are currently available such as chemotherapy, radiotherapy or immunotherapy.
+Knowledge of such deficiencies can be exploited to potentially increase response to treatment strategies that are currently available such as chemotherapy, radiotherapy, or immunotherapy.